davetron5000/angular-rails-book/bootstrap.md

 ## Basic gems

 We're going to use RSpec and Capybara here, as well as the Selenium driver for browser-based testing, so let's add those gems to our `Gemfile`.
+RSpec comes in via the `rspec-rails` gem, which also makes using RSpec in Rails a bit simpler.
 Note that we're also pinning version 3.2.19 of the `sass` gem.
 Currently, a bug in sprockets and/or SASS prevents everything from working as designed, so we need to stay on this version for now.